GaroDemergian/Guard-Alarm/README.md

-to compile and run write on your terminal:
+to compile and run write in terminal:
 ./make run

-commands available:
-make
-make run
-make clean